JackW-Dev/PWA-SWAPI/README.md

 # PWA-SWAPI
-PWA using SWAPI.
+Progressive Web App using SWAPI, a Star Wars themed API.
 Produced for BsC Computer Science at Staffordshire University.